 We participated in several external investor ratings including CDP.
-Konecranes achieved the result C, which is a decrease from last year's results, but we have continued our efforts in energy efficiency and emission reduction.
-We also continuously assess new business models and the concept of circular economy to improve our resource efficiency and reduce our environmental footprint.
-For example, in 2017 we introduced RENTALL, a product-as-a-service concept, renting low- to mid-range capacity cranes and their service with a fixed monthly fee.
+Konecranes achieved the result C, which is a decrease from lead to an impairment of assets or decrease in profitability. last year's results, but we have continued our efforts in energy Konecranes delivers projects, which involve the risks related, efficiency and emission reduction.
+We also continuously assess for example, to engineering and project execution including new business models and the concept of circular economy to Konecranes' suppliers.
+A failure to plan or manage these improve our resource efficiency and reduce our environmental projects may lead to higher-than-estimated costs or disputes footprint.
+For example, in 2017 we introduced RENTALL, a prodwith customers. uct-as-a-service concept, renting low- to mid-range capacity Challenges in financing, e.g., due to the currency fluctuacranes and their service with a fixed monthly fee.